 Lack of Privacy

-Though about 85% of condos do accept pets, there can be limits on size, breed, and number of pets, which can be a major disadvantage for pet lovers.
-You may also have to get rid of your pet if there are too many complaints from other residents.
+Though most condos do accept pets, there can be limits on size, breed, and number of pets, which can be a major disadvantage for pet lovers.
+Some condominiums will also require you to pay a deposit for your pet as well, which is something to keep in mind when looking at expenses.
+If there are too many complaints from other residents, you may have to get rid of your pet or move.
 Make sure to read the rules on pets before you move in!

 Since condos are typically located in more urban areas, parking is almost always an issue.
 You may only have one reserved parking spot for your unit, making it difficult to find a place for a second vehicle, guest vehicles, or a recreational vehicle like a boat or RV.
 Parking garages and street parking may be available, but you’ll have to pay monthly or annually for these spots, which can be expensive.